davedaku/PlexMetadataConfigurer/readme.md

   - an **Auth Token** (see: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/ ) (note: this is a temporary token, and a temporary auth solution)

 ### Download or Build
 	- If you're code-savy and so inclined, pull this repo and build (`dotnet publish` from the repo root; remember to update `appsettings.json` in the output dir)
+	- Otherwise:
-  - Otherwise download the latest artifact from (todo) then:
+		1. download the correct (Windows or Linux) artifact from the most recent `main` branch build in [the repo's Actions](https://github.com/davedaku/PlexMetadataConfigurer/actions) then:
-   1. extract all the files somewhere
+		2. extract all the files somewhere
-   2. edit `appsettings.json` (or use another method, see below) to configure for your server and library
+		3. edit `appsettings.json` (or use another method, see below) to configure for your server and library
-   3. run the `PlexMetadataConfigurer` executable
+		4. run the `PlexMetadataConfigurer` executable

 ### Configuration
 See `Config.cs` in the project source for complete documentation.